From-Datascience-to-AI/TrackmanAI/README.md

 ## Credits

-This project comes from the work done by https://github.com/AndrejGobeX/TrackMania_AI
+This project is inspired by the work done by https://github.com/AndrejGobeX/TrackMania_AI

-I modified this project to train a RL AI in TrackMania Nations Forever using the NEAT algorithm.
-The functions that remains are the screen computing and part of the implementation of the NEAT algorithm.

 I would like to thank Yosh for his help to use TMInterface.
-Big thanks to the community!\
+Big thanks to the community!